 Coupons - The Company offers coupons on products for qualified commercially-insured parties with prescription drug co-payments.
 Such product sales flow through both traditional wholesaler and specialty pharmacy channels.
 Approximately 85% of the Company's product revenues are sold through the specialty pharmacy channel, which has a shorter cycle from the Company's sales date to the fulfilment of the prescription by the specialty pharmacy customer, resulting in less inventory in this channel.
 Coupons are processed and redeemed at the time of prescription fulfilment by the pharmacy, and the Company is charged for the coupons redeemed monthly.
 The majority of coupon liability at the end of the period represents coupons that have been redeemed and for which the Company has been billed, and an accrual for expected redemptions for product in the distribution channel.
-This element of the liability requires the Company estimate the distribution channel inventory at period end, the expected redemption rates, and the cost per coupon claim that the Company expects to receive associated with product that has been distribution channel is comprised of actual inventory at the wholesaler as well as an estimate of inventory at the specialty pharmacies, which the Company estimates based upon historical ordering patterns, which consist of reordering approximately every two weeks.
-The estimate redemption rate is based on historical redemptions as a percentage of units sold.
+This element of the liability requires the Company to estimate the distribution channel inventory at period end, the expected redemption rates, and the cost per coupon claim that the Company expects to receive associated with product that has been recognized as revenue but remains in the distribution channel at the end of each reporting period.
+The estimate of product remaining in the distribution channel is comprised of actual inventory at the wholesaler as well as an estimate of inventory at the specialty pharmacies, which the Company estimates based upon historical ordering patterns, which consist of reordering approximately every two weeks.
+The estimated redemption rate is based on historical redemptions as a percentage of units sold.
 The cost per coupon is based on the coupon rate.